-If so, crates make for easier clean up when your dog gets sick in the car during travel.
+If so, crates make for easier cleanup when your dog gets sick in the car during travel.
 (I would also suggest fasting the dog before car travel, talk to your vet about this)

-From the information I read on different web sites, it became clear that there are differences in opinion in this industry on specific details of how to test dog safety restraints, how much it should cost, and what the testing standards should be.
+From the information I read on different websites, it became clear that there are differences in opinion in this industry on specific details of how to test dog safety restraints, how much it should cost, and what the testing standards should be.

 The more I learned, the more I realized that I can’t learn enough by googling this or talking to people to attain enough knowledge to say that one testing method, or certification agency, is better than another.

-One thing I learned is that even if you use testing facilitites that have the same testing equipment and safety standard requirements, there are no standard dog testing dummies – and that alone can change the test results.
+One thing I learned is that even if you use testing facilities that have the same testing equipment and safety standard requirements, there are no standard dog testing dummies – and that alone can change the test results.